 The cities in Alberta have some of the highest public transport costs in Canada.
 Only Toronto and Ottawa have more expensive monthly travel passes than Calgary and Edmonton has the sixth most expensive pass when comparing 29 Canadian cities.
 The province also doesn’t have the best reputation for public transport especially outside the city centres.

-If you plan to travel around using your own car rather than public transport, then Alberta fares better with some of the lowest gasoline prices in the country.
-However, the gasoline prices are known to fluctuate, so it’s best to keep an eye on the prices to fill up your tank on the cheap.
+If you plan to travel around using your car rather than public transport, then Alberta fares better with some of the lowest gasoline prices in the country.
+However, gasoline prices are known to fluctuate, so it’s best to keep an eye on the prices to fill up your tank on the cheap.

 We already mentioned the cost of utilities in Alberta, and they are definitely among the highest in the country.
 In fact, after Prince Edward Island and Nova Scotia, Alberta has the highest utility bills in Canada.
 Here are the average costs for the different utilities in Alberta.

 At the time of writing, the cheapest province for utility bills is Ontario where it will cost you on average $328.45 per month.